 Anencephaly is a rare birth defect that occurs when the baby’s cranium bones do not form completely which prevents the cerebellum region of the brain from developing normally.
 The cerebellum controls advanced thinking as well as vision and other sense.
 Anencephaly is almost always fatal for the fetus and causes stillbirth or miscarriage.

 This defect is classified as a neural tube birth defect because it is caused by the failure of the anterior neural tube to close.
-The neural tube is a part of a fetus that is supposed to close early in fetal development and form the spine and brain.
-When the neural tube does not close normally (by the 4th week of gestation) it can lead to major birth defects including anencephaly.
+The neural tube is part of a fetus that is supposed to close early in fetal development and form the spine and brain.
+When the neural tube does not close normally (by the 4th week of gestation), it can lead to significant birth defects, including anencephaly.

 The closure - called a rostral closure - normally occurs early in brain development.
-The closure of the posterior neural tube occurs after the brain is more developed.
+The posterior neural tube closure occurs after the brain is more developed.
 This has much less significant consequences that are correctable by surgery.
-But the failure of the posterior neural tube to close can also cause very serious complications such as such as paraplegia and difficulty with bladder and bowel functions.
+But the failure of the posterior neural tube to close can also cause very serious complications such as paraplegia and difficulty with bladder and bowel functions.

 Anencephaly is a rare birth defect, occurring in only 3 out of every 10,000 pregnancies in the U.S. Anencephaly is a very serious type of birth defect that often results in death.
 3 out of every 4 cases of anencephaly result in a stillbirth or babies that died within the first few days of life.